 The trail begins a gentle descent, exiting the woods several times and clinging to a steep hillside high above the canyon floor.
 From far below comes the sound of a rushing creek.
-The final descent has a few scary spots where the narrow trail is perched on the edge of a menacing drop-off.

-Finally, the trail levels out at a large flat area populated with redwoods.
+Finally, the trail levels out at a large flat populated with redwoods.
 After clinging to the side of a cliff, it’s nice to be on level ground again, in this sheltered refuge among the rugged mountains.
 The grove is strikingly quiet, although in places you’ll hear the pleasant cascading of a creek.
-There’s little ground cover, which means relief from the threat of poison oak and ticks.
+There’s little groundcover, which means relief from the threat of poison oak and ticks.

 The trail becomes almost invisible as it enters the flat.
 Look for a fallen log across a dry creekbed.
 Cross the log and continue in the same general direction to arrive at a signed intersection with the Stone Creek Trail.
 (This trail is not part of the hike, but it climbs through a little meadow and contours through some woods before ending up, about a mile from Vicente Flat, on a hillside with some great views of Hare Canyon.
 From this point the trail is very lightly used and almost invisible.
 The entire trail is heavily overgrown with poison oak.)

-© 2007 David Baselt
+© 2007, 2015, 2022 David Baselt